xlab-uiuc/cloudtest/README.md

 4. Need to discuss proxy with Yinfang.

 5. 3 round is not enough for flaky test finding.
 Need to find a way to solve it.

+The Azurite Version I use now is 3.18.0
+The Orleans Version is old one for Rainmaker.